adangal360/comp2001_cw2_profileservice/README.md

 The service is implemented in **Python (Flask + Connexion)**, uses a **Microsoft SQL Server** backend (schema `CW2`), and is deployed as a **Docker container**.
 The API is documented via **Swagger/OpenAPI** and returns **JSON**.

-> **Important:** This service is designed to be pulled and run directly from Docker Hub for marking.
+> **Important:** This service is designed to be pulled and run directly from Docker Hub.

 ---